 - Stealth Pun: As mentioned above, Vasia expected a pig in a poke, but instead bought a pup (or rather an elderly dog, but it's the same difference).

 - There Was a Door: There wasn't, so Vasia resolves to go head-first right through a massive brick wall, leaving an Impact Silhouette.
-Boldyrev, on the other hand, chooses to traverse it via a ridiculously athletic overhead jump.
+Boldyrev, on the other hand, chooses to traverse it via a ridiculously athletic high jump.

 - They Fight Crime!: He Is A Naive Farmboy!
 He Is A Big City Inspector!
 Together, They Fight Crime!